ingridinara/ingridinara/README.md

 - :cherry_blossom: I’m having fun while learning how to code
 - 🥅 My GOAL is to becomme a Front-end Developer at a professional level.
-- ⚡ I’m open to collaborate with other content creators
+- :octocat: I’m open to collaborate with other content creators
 - 🎧 Things I love to do in my spare time: I love to spend time arround with my dogs, but you could also find me trying to play the guitar, meditating, going to boxing or capoeira lessons.